Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business On Premise (Hybrid).md

 Set-CalendarProcessing $rm –ProcessExternalMeetingMessages $true
 ```

 Companies who want to use your KICKLE must add your domain as a RemoteDomain.
-The following commands must be executed on the Office 365 infrastructure of your partner.
+The following commands must be executed on your external collaborator's Office 365 infrastructure.

 ``` powershell
 New-RemoteDomain –DomainName mycompany.com –Name mycompany.com